flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/elt.md

 An audio alert starts and a distress signal is transmitted for search and rescue upon activation.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ---

 [Back to Flight Deck](../index.md){ .md-button }